anon-blue/anon.blue/README.txt

-ything and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxx nxnnsj jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverw ritten is werid Once there was a man named kenneth hhhhhc, he voted for a  tree down bby  the cnadian borbder  What the crap is thfffguyabaguyanall you people? very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messages intensifies        hello am I good enough?
+ything and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxx nxnnsj jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverw ritten is werid Once there was a man named kenneth hhhhhc, he voted for a  tree down bby  the cnadian borbder  What the crap is thfffguyabagwhy is my president a cheetoh??? orange as fuck and not even crunchy, the puffy kind,type political messages intensifies        hello am I good enough?
     f]]]  I'm not sure wgat to say...
-DamnazxcvcasfdHello all      heyhoe r uhah a me too no cry no cry bickez           eknow                              SNUS This is the worst day of myhhellohelloase send help to Wh ittier, CAf   StrangI am serious please asend help before it is too late for me
+DamnazxcvcasfdHello al hey fags a/s/l? hah a me too no cry no cry bickez           eknow thos ; everything zhat you hve eve r experinced in your entire oife, has broughz you zo this s exact momentk   i Wh ittier, CAf   StrangI am serious please asend help before it is too late for me